Palks-Studio/autonomous-web-platform/README.md

 autonomous_web_platform/
 │
-├── README.md                      → General overview of the project and its architecture ├── LICENCE.md                     → Terms of use and legal framework │
+├── README.md                      → General overview of the project and its architecture ├── LICENCE.md                     → Terms of use and legal Framework │
 ├── worker/
 │    ├── main.py                   → Worker entry point (cron / PHP trigger)